melvinsh/brexit-to-breakfast/README.md

 Installation
 ------------
+- Option 1: Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/brexit-to-breakfast/gnefkccejpcaphajimeconohfhcooepa?authuser=1).

-Go to the Extensions window in Chrome and drag [breakfast-to-breakfast.crx](https://github.com/melvinsh/brexit-to-breakfast/raw/master/brexit-to-breakfast.crx) into the page.
+- Option 2: Download [brexit-to-breakfast.crx](https://github.com/melvinsh/brexit-to-breakfast/raw/master/brexit-to-breakfast.crx), go to the Extensions window in Chrome and drag the file into the page.

 Screenshots
 -----------